mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 This is very strict. *[He chuckles.]* Very strict. *[Laughter.]* Very strict, very “pithy” remarks. *[He laughs.]* Exactly [what he says] is really fitting into all of us, don’t you think so?
 We don’t understand [what] Dogen Zenji [is saying].
 “What are you talking about, Dogen?”

-I read *Bendowa* when I was at Eiheiji monastery. *Completely* I didn’t understand.
+I read *Bendōwa* when I was at Eiheiji monastery. *Completely* I didn’t understand.
 Just like a dream! *[He laughs.]* Actually there was something there; I felt something there, but I didn’t understand it.
 Still what Dogen Zenji [said] was far from my life, but it was very attractive.
 His point is really attractive.
 Just like listening to orchestra music, you know?
 We don’t understand how to organize lots of instruments, but when he starts to talk about zazen, he becomes a conductor, and creates wonderful music there.
 But I didn’t understand *how* he did it.
 What does he mean?
 I didn’t understand it.

 If you read the *Jijuyu Zanmai* in the afternoon service – you don’t understand that one! *[Laughter.]* Nobody understands. *[He laughs.]* But pretty interesting, don’t you think so?